The following professionals lent their expertise to this article:

 National Federation of the Blind Scholarship Program

-The NFB offers various scholarships to students who are legally blind in both eyes, live in the U.S., the District of Columbia, or Puerto Rico, are at least 18, and plan on enrolling in full-time education in the fall of the application year.
+The NFB offers several scholarship opportunities to students who are legally blind in both eyes.
+Applicant must be 18 years or older and plan to enroll in a full-time post-secondary course of study in the fall of the application year.

 NBCUniversal Media Scholarship

 NBC offers this scholarship to full-time Latino college sophomores and juniors enrolled in accredited programs.
-Applicants should have a GPA of 3.0 or higher and be pursuing careers in the entertainment industry.
-While a student must be interested in media and entertainment, all majors are welcome to apply.
+Applicant must have a GPA of 3.0 or higher and an interest in the media and entertainment industry.

 Amount: $5,000